holoviz/panel/doc/explanation/api/index.md

 ## Examples

-Below are additional recipes using each API to create slightly more advanced apps.
+Below are additional recipes using each API to create additional apps.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2